ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==29 - 21:44== We all woke up when everyone's getting ready.
 We ate breakfast and went with ate Jen to her solo photoshoot.
 I stayed outside and I felt useless.
 Anyway, we went back to their house, played *Roblox*, watched ***Until Dawn***, ate fried chicken, then went to sleep.

 ==30 - 23:02== We all woke up talking and laughing.
 I had a blood stain on my ass because of my period.
 It was pretty uncomfortable.
 After eating breakfast, me and Chai went home.
 I posted art commissions notice on all my social media accounts—so far, I have no commission messages.
 A graphic design job position company reached out to me.
 Chai and I watched ***Butterfly Kisses*** (2018) then had a talk about our family.

+==31 - 21:34== I didn't sleep.
+I listened to my playlist and posted on monoquin.
+I was gonna play chapter 4 of Corpse Party but I decided to just sleep because my back hurt.
+Chai and I played Pokemon separately in rank in the morning.
+Then she slept in the afternoon.
+I thought of loaning a laptop and going for a Work From Home job position.
+Mom talked to me about it.
+Chai and I watched ***10 Cloverfield Lane*** (2016).

+## June

+==1 - --== I woke up early because Chai was hungry and there were tons of plates on the sink.
+I washed all of them as she played Pokemon and we ate breakfast (I also cooked rice).
+I applied to more jobs and tried the Home Credit loan if it works.
+Chelsea and I talked for 3 hours about everything before we cleaned the room.
+Chai did almost everything.
+She also bathed Cheesecake.
+Then, she washed all of our dirty clothes—by hand—while I go back and forth to the store to buy detergent.
+We finished around 1 AM, we also showered.
+I bathed her and she slept first because she was so tired.